Demandflow/301-redirector/README.md

 ## Tips

-- URLs with status codes 301 or 404 are automatically filtered out.
+- URLs with status codes 301, 404, or 502 are automatically filtered out from both old and new site imports.
 - Matched URLs are grayed out and moved to the bottom for clarity.
 - Unmapped URLs remain at the top, making it easy to focus on what needs attention.
 - You can use the "Skip" option for URLs you don't want to redirect.